jackyzha0/jackyzha0.github.io/content/posts/towards-data-neutrality.md

 - Massively reduced speed and efficiency (the global Ethereum computer operates at roughly the speed of a Raspberry Pi)
 - High latency for transactions and finality (not to mention transaction + gas fees but I am assuming these will be negligible at some point down the line)

 All of these make it incredibly unfeasible for data-intensive or real-time applications (e.g. file sharing, games, collaborative text editing) without *aggressive* application of blockchain scaling ideas.
-Of course, there are certain applications that benefit from the unique properties that blockchains possess (namely strong guarantees about consistency and message ordering among the presence of [[thoughts/fault tolerance#Byzantine Faults|Byzantine]] actors) that make it worthwhile for certain applications like cryptocurrencies, but for most applications these tradeoffs make it hard for end users to adopt.
+Of course, there are certain applications that benefit from the unique properties that blockchains possess (namely strong guarantees about consistency and message ordering among the presence of [[thoughts/Byzantine Faults|byzantine actors]]) that make it worthwhile for certain applications like cryptocurrencies, but for most applications these tradeoffs make it hard for end users to adopt.

 Blockchain is suitable for a very small subset of use-cases.
 Is there a more general purpose technology that still addresses these main problems?